docrails-tw/guides/source/zh-TW/getting_started.md

 ### Using partials to clean up duplication in views

-Our `edit` page looks very similar to the `new` page, in fact they both share the same code for displaying the form.
-Let's remove some duplication by using a view partial.
+Our `edit` page looks very similar to the `new` page; in fact, they both share the same code for displaying the form.
+Let's remove this duplication by using a view partial.
 By convention, partial files are prefixed by an underscore.

 TIP: You can read more about partials in the
 [Layouts and Rendering in Rails](layouts_and_rendering.html) guide.